TRAIL: Function

 TRAIL binds to the death receptors DR4 (TRAIL-RI) and DR5 (TRAIL-RII).
 The process of apoptosis is caspase-8-dependent.
 Caspase-8 activates downstream effector caspases including procaspase-3, -6, and -7, leading to activation of specific kinases.
 TRAIL also binds the receptors DcR1 and DcR2, which do not contain a cytoplasmic domain (DcR1) or contain a truncated death domain (DcR2).
 DcR1 functions as a TRAIL-neutralizing decoy-receptor.
 The cytoplasmic domain of DcR2 is functional and activates NFkappaB.

 In cells expressing DcR2, TRAIL binding therefore activates NFkappaB, leading to transcription of genes known to antagonize the death signaling pathway and/or to promote inflammation.
 Application of engineered ligands that have variable affinity for different death (DR4 and DR5) and decoy receptors (DCR1 and DCR2) may allow selective targeting of cancer cells by controlling activation of Type 1/Type 2 pathways of cell death and single cell fluctuations.
 Luminescent iridium complex-peptide hybrids, which mimic TRAIL, have recently been synthesized in vitro.
 These artificial TRAIL mimics bind to DR4/DR5 on cancer cells and induce cell death via both apoptosis and necrosis, which makes them a potential candidate for anticancer drug development.

+Recent studies show that in cancer cells treated with TRAIL, abrupt slowing down of transport at different length scales marks cell death.